AssignmentsIoT/Assignment4IoT/README.md

 If you want to know how to build an application like this, just have a look at this tutorial I've made on Hackster.io: LINK TUTORIAL.<br>
 There's also a video on Youtube to show the application running and the main technologies involved: YOUTUBE_LINK.<br>
 Finally, for further information, have a look also the power point in this repository.<br>
-I hope these series of tutorial has been fun and useful!<br>
+I hope these series of tutorials has been fun and useful!<br>

 ### Further references
 Here's a list of useful links:<br>